chuckdumont/webpack-copyfiles-plugin/README.md

 #### sourceRoot

 The root directory containing the source files to copy.
 This option is required.
+It can be a string or an array.
+If it is an array, then the `files` option must be an array consisting of the same number of elements.

 #### targetRoot